 1. Fertilize reasonably.

-The organic fertilizer used in the greenhouse must be fermented and decomposed, the chemical fertilizer must be high-quality, and urea should be mixed with calcium superphosphate.
+the greenhouse must be fermented and decomposed, the chemical fertilizer must be high-quality, and urea should be mixed with calcium superphosphate.
 The base fertilizer should be applied 20 cm deep, and the topdressing chemical fertilizer should be about 12 cm deep, and water in time after application.

 2. Ventilation.